vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 // in future we may allow also inline volumes in pods.
 // Exactly one member can be set. type AttachedVolumeSource struct {
 	// Name of the persistent volume to attach.
 	// +optional
 	PersistentVolumeName *string `json:"persistentVolumeName,omitempty" protobuf:"bytes,1,opt,name=persistentVolumeName"`

 	// Placeholder for *VolumeSource to accommodate inline volumes in pods.
 }

-type VolumeAttachmentStatus struct {
+// The status of a VolumeAttachment request. type VolumeAttachmentStatus struct {
-  // Attached indicates the volume is successfully attached.
+	// Indicates the volume is successfully attached.
 	// This field must only be set by the entity completing the attach
 	// operation, i.e. the external-attacher.
 	Attached bool `json:"attached" protobuf:"varint,1,opt,name=attached"`

-  // Upon successful attach, this field is updated with any returned
+	// Upon successful attach, this field is populated with any
-  // information that must be passed into subsequent WaitForAttach or
+	// information returned by the attach operation that must be passed
-  // mount calls.
+	// into subsequent WaitForAttach or Mount calls.
 	// This field must only be set by the entity completing the attach
 	// operation, i.e. the external-attacher.
+	// +optional
 	AttachmentMetadata map[string]string `json:"attachmentMetadata,omitempty" protobuf:"bytes,2,rep,name=attachmentMetadata"`

-  // Last error encountered during attach operation, if any.
+	// The last error encountered during attach operation, if any.
-  // +optional
 	// This field must only be set by the entity completing the attach
 	// operation, i.e. the external-attacher.
+	// +optional
 	AttachError *VolumeError `json:"attachError,omitempty" protobuf:"bytes,3,opt,name=attachError,casttype=VolumeError"`

-  // Last error encountered during detach operation, if any.
+	// The last error encountered during detach operation, if any.
-  // +optional
 	// This field must only be set by the entity completing the detach
 	// operation, i.e. the external-attacher.
+	// +optional
-  DetachError *VolumeError `json:"detachError,omitempty" protobuf:"bytes,3,opt,name=detachError,casttype=VolumeError"`
+	DetachError *VolumeError `json:"detachError,omitempty" protobuf:"bytes,4,opt,name=detachError,casttype=VolumeError"`
 }

-type VolumeError struct {
+// Captures an error encountered during a volume operation. type VolumeError struct {
 	// Time the error was encountered.
 	// +optional
 	Time metav1.Time `json:"time,omitempty" protobuf:"bytes,1,opt,name=time"`

-  // String capturing the error encountered during Attach operation.
+	// String detailing the error encountered during Attach or Detach operation.
 	// This string maybe logged, so it should not contain sensitive
 	// information.
 	// +optional
 	Message string `json:"message,omitempty" protobuf:"bytes,2,opt,name=message"`
 }

 ```

 ### Kubernetes In-Tree CSI Volume Plugin